vertexproject/synapse/docs/synapse/httpapi.rst

             }

     *Returns*
         The API returns the following provisioning information.
-The data is returned using using the REST API convention described earlier::
+The data is returned using the REST API convention described earlier::

             [